Loved a recipe? Have a question? Please share a comment. 🙂

 - As a garnish: Sprinkle it onto yogurt, applesauce, on top of fresh fruit, or even sprinkle on top of muffins just before baking.

 - Make cinnamon rolls!
-I have two cinnamon rolls variations you can choose from: this overnight cinnamon buns recipe, and these sourdough cinnamon rolls.
+I have two cinnamon rolls variations you can choose from: this overnight cinnamon buns recipe.

 - Pretzels: If you are making pretzels at home, top some with cinnamon sugar instead of pretzel salt.